Fear Change? 5 Reasons Change Is a Good Thing

 #5: Change Grows Over Time

-Making the initial decision to enter into drug and alcohol rehab will initiate a series of changes that continue to happen over time.
+Making the initial decision to enter into alcohol and drug rehab will initiate a series of changes that continue to happen over time.

 Could change help you to: